Essential Website Maintenance – Thursday 9th January 2020

 The Council must formally advertise exceptions as part of a legal consultation process for Traffic Regulation Orders

-Notices will be published in the local press and put up on lampposts on the affected roads.
-You can also see copies of the proposals in paper copy at our Coed Pella offices.
+Notices were published in the local press, put up on lampposts on the affected roads and paper copies were available for the public to view at our Coed Pella offices.

-The consultation will give residents the opportunity to comment on these roads remaining at 30mph rather than changing to 20mph.
-Residents are not being consulted on the change to 20mph overall, as this is a Welsh Government decision made by the Senedd in July 2022.
+The consultation gave residents the opportunity to comment on these roads remaining at 30mph rather than changing to 20mph.
+Residents are not being consulted on the change to 20mph overall, as this was a Welsh Government decision made by the Senedd in July 2022.

-Will there be repeater signs to remind people they are in a 20mph area?
+Are there repeater signs to remind people they are in a 20mph area?

-There will be new 20mph signs at each end of the speed restriction area.
-As with current 30mph limits on restricted roads, repeater signs are not permitted where there is street lighting.
+No. There are new 20mph signs at each end of the speed restriction area.
+As with previous 30mph limits on restricted roads, repeater signs are not permitted where there is street lighting.
 The streetlights along the length of road between these signs will remind a driver they are in a 20mph area.

-We have speed humps along my road, will these be removed when 20mph is introduced?
+We have speed humps along my road, will these be removed now 20mph has been introduced?

 Will you be adding speed humps on residential roads to help enforce the new 20mph speed limit?